Skip to Content

 Jurisdiction Status Notable Detail

-The Australian numbers are particularly striking — a 2020 study estimated that roughly 72% of Australian racehorses wore a tongue tie at some point in their careers.
-That level of adoption in a single jurisdiction has driven much of the welfare research and regulatory response, and explains why Australia leads the world in mandatory pre-race veterinary inspection requirements for tongue tie use.
+The Australian numbers are particularly striking — data from all Thoroughbred races between 2009 and 2013 show that 72% of trainers used a tongue tie on at least one horse over the five-year period, with tongue ties appearing in over 20% of all race starts.
+Those adoption levels drove much of the welfare research and regulatory response, and explain why Australia leads the world in mandatory pre-race veterinary inspection requirements for tongue tie use.

-Racehorses breaking from the starting gate — tongue tie use is declared equipment on the official race program
+Racehorses breaking from the starting gate — tongue tie use varies by jurisdiction and is typically not declared on the official race program

-Racehorses at the gate — tongue ties are typically not declared on the official program and don’t appear in the past performances.
+Racehorses at the gate — tongue ties are typically not declared on the official program and don’t appear in the past performances in the US.

 How Trainers Decide Whether to Use a Tongue Tie

-• Scope before assuming DDSP — If the suspected issue is airway-related, a veterinary endoscopy during exercise will confirm or rule out DDSP.
+• Scope before assuming DDSP — a veterinary endoscopy during exercise will confirm or rule out the airway issue.
 Don’t add a tongue tie for a breathing problem you haven’t diagnosed.

-• Try it in works before race day — A horse that responds badly to the tie in morning gallops — increased agitation, head tossing, broken focus — is telling you something.
+• Try it in works before race day — a horse that responds badly to the tie in morning gallops is telling you something.
 Don’t race a horse in equipment it hasn’t accepted in training.

-• Check the fit carefully — The tie should be snug enough to stay in place but loose enough that you can slide a finger underneath.
+• Check the fit carefully — the tie should be snug enough to stay in place but loose enough to slide a finger underneath.
 Fit matters as much as the decision to use one.

-🏇 Miles’ Take When I add a tongue tie in the paddock before a race, I always watch the horse’s reaction as I fit it.
+Miles’s Take — What I Watch in the Paddock: When I add a tongue tie before a race, I always watch the horse’s reaction as I fit it.
 A horse that accepts it quietly and goes on with its day is fine.
 A horse that immediately starts working against it, shaking its head or opening its mouth repeatedly — that’s a conversation we need to have before we get to the gate.
 I’ve scratched horses from a race rather than run them in equipment they were clearly rejecting at that moment.

 Horse wearing a figure eight noseband — a common alternative to tongue ties that prevents mouth opening without restricting the tongue